helenahartmann/awesome-PhD/README.md

 ### Miscellaneous

+- [DATA HORROR ESCAPE ROOM](https://sites.google.com/vu.nl/datahorror/home): Solve cool puzzles together and learn more about all the horrors data has to offer.
+- [OPEN SCIENCE ESCAPE ROOM](https://norment.github.io/ecrm20_escaperoom/): Want to playfully learn about open science?
+Check out this fun online escape room.
 - [SEMANTIC SCALE NETWORK](rosenbusch.shinyapps.io/semantic_net/): If you want to create a new scale but are not sure whether it exists already, check the Semantic Scale Network to detect semantically related (psychological) scales.
 You can also add your own scales in there to extend the database.

+### Neuroscience

+- [3D BRAIN](https://www.instructables.com/3D-print-your-own-brain/): Do you have an anatomical scan of your brain and access to a 3D-printer?
+Follow this easy tutorial to print your own brain.
+- [DICOMTAGS](https://exiftool.org/TagNames/DICOM.html): Do you want to know where a specific information is saved in the DICOM file of your imaging data.
+Check out DICOM Tags.
+- [EDUCORTEX](https://paulscotti.github.io/educortex/): This handy educational, browser-based visualization tool allows you to enter any functional or anatomical term and visualize the parts of the brain that are most associated with that term.
+Check the [GitHub repository](https://github.com/PaulScotti/educortex) or corresponding [paper](https://jose.theoj.org/papers/10.21105/jose.00075).
+- [NEUROQUERY](https://neuroquery.org/): NeuroQuery is a tool for meta-analysis of neuroimaging studies, relating text queries to activations as well as associations between terms used together in neuroimaging publications.
+More info in the corresponding [paper](https://elifesciences.org/articles/53385).
+- [NEUROSYNTH](https://neurosynth.org/): NeuroSynth is for large-scale, automated synthesis of functional magnetic resonance imaging (fMRI) data.
+You can search for word associations and papers with specific MNI coordinates.

 ### Organization